tmotl/Repetier-Firmware/README.md

 * introduceing a new command M3902 to fix a HeatBeds Hole within the HBS Matrix.
 * introduceing a new command M3903 to configure a very slow heat bed temperature decrease
 * introduceing a new command M355 to configure MOS FET X19 (Wessix-Licht-Mod)

+## !!
+29.12.2016: Project is Work in Progress and untested changes are pending !!
+Fixing copiler warnings, but untested!